filters the input signal

 If a timetable has missing or duplicate time points, you can fix it using the tips in Clean Timetable with Missing, Duplicate, or Nonuniform Times.

-single-channel random signal and a two-channel random signal, sampled at 1 Hz for 4
+random variable sampled at 1 Hz for 4 seconds.

 comma-separated pairs of